tonysneed/Demo.AspNetCore.EF6/Readme.md

 2. Open project.json and remove dnxcore50 from the frameworks section.
     - Leave dnx451 under frameworks.

-3. Under Entity Framework unser dependencies in the project.json file.
+3. Add Entity Framework under dependencies in the project.json file.
     - This should be the full EF 6.x.

 4. Add a `DbConfig` class that extends `DbConfiguration`